Moubarak99/Nba-games-prediction/README.md

 ## Part 2: Collect data (NBA games)

 - The first step in this project was to gather and prepare the data.
-We obtained a dataset of past NBA games from the 2015-2016 season to the 2019-2020 season from a publicly available source.
+We obtained a dataset of past NBA games season ( 2022 - 2023 ) from a publicly available source.
 This dataset included various statistics for each game, such as the score, location, and team statistics.

 ## Part 3: Clean and Explore data (feature engineering)